 Living Trusts: California residents with an estate in excess of one hundred fifty thousand dollars ($150,000.00) or any resident with minor children should consider a Living Trust.
 A proper Living Trust can avoid the probate process, costly Guardianship proceedings and Federal Estate Taxes while placing no restrictions on assets during lifetime.
 A Living Trust should also include provisions about how and when assets are distributed to beneficiaries and who should manage the assets until final distribution.
 If incapacity occurs, Living Trusts provide management of assets without expensive and grueling Conservatorship proceedings.

-Wills: Most people are familiar with Wills, which are documents that usually distribute assets at death to surviving spouses and then to children.
-When someone dies in California, even a simple Will is subject to a legal proceeding called Probate which can cost as much as three percent (3.0%) to five percent (5.0%) of the gross value of the assets of the decedent and can take several years to complete the administration.
+Wills: Most people are familiar with Wills, which are documents that usually distribute assets at death to designated beneficiaries.
+When someone dies in California, even a simple Will is subject to a legal proceeding called Probate which can cost as much as three percent (3.0%) to five percent (5.0%) of the gross value of the assets of the decedent and can take several years to complete.

 A comprehensive estate planning package includes the following: